Mr-Nilarnab/IRON-MAN-AI/README.md

   - A command is unrecognized
   - Wikipedia search fails or no results are found
   - The system encounters fetch errors

+### **6. Wikipedia Search Integration**

+Voice-Activated Search: Users can ask Jarvis to search Wikipedia by speaking commands like:

+“Search Wikipedia for Iron Man”

+“Search Wikipedia for Artificial Intelligence”

+Summary Retrieval: Jarvis fetches concise article summaries from Wikipedia’s REST API and reads them aloud, displaying the result on-screen.

+Handles Ambiguity: If a topic has multiple meanings, Jarvis notifies the user and can open the main Wikipedia page for further exploration.

+Why Wikipedia?

+Comprehensive Knowledge Base: Wikipedia has millions of articles across countless topics.

+Free and Open Access: Allows easy integration without licensing restrictions.

+Structured API: Provides summaries and links that are perfect for voice-based assistants.

+Lightweight Summaries for TTS: Short summaries make spoken responses fast and clear.

 ---